powerhousepro69/videoinfox/readme.md

 Notification on home screen if mpv is set as the video player and  option --save-position-on-quit is active.*

 Videoinfox is a Linux shell script that feels like an app.
 If you enjoy watching local videos on your PC and want the ability to download video url's, you won't be disappointed.
 You can also make your own URL lists to download.
 While downloading a list, a log file will be generated for each list.
 The log is each http link from your list with the downloaded video filename.
 If the download list is aborted before completion, Yt-dlp has you covered.
 Just run the Download List feature again.
 Yt-dlp won't re-download files that you already have.
 Download Queue to add unlimited Videoinfox created User Download Lists for batch processing.There is a Played List that keeps track of everything played by Play Clipboard, Last Download and Play.
 Create unlimited Playlists and autoplay with last video played marker.
-Playlist queue to load up multiple playlists.
+Play Queue to load up multiple playlists.

 ### Hotkey navigation that is robust and efficient.